 And the reason why it is safe – in scientific terms – is because of how the substance works.
 There is a reason why it’s called non-invasive.
 Botox is injected into the area that is covered in wrinkles.
 But the substance stays right there in that area instead of spreading throughout one’s body.
 When injected, the substance blocks the muscles responsible for forming wrinkles and other facial lines from forming the latter.

 An unprecedented body of research has allowed for Botox’s approval by the top public health organization in the United States – Food and Drug Administration (FDA) – back in 2002.
 FDA performed many clinical trials and after doing so concluded that Botox is safe and can

 The issue of whether Botox is safe for mothers needs a meticulous approach as three situations have to be looked at in order to answer the question to a palpable extent.

 Let’s kick off by discussing a situation in which a pregnant woman is thinking of receiving Botox injections.
 It’s needless to say that doctors all over the world recommend not undergoing these injections to avoid any – even very remote – chances of harming the fetus.
 However, no research has been done per se to prove the aforementioned claim but it’s probably much better to abstain using Botox during pregnancy.

 The second case involves those women who used Botox without knowing they were pregnant.
 There are reported cases of this and the results should not scare you even though doctors don’t recommend Botox

 The last case for Botox is that of mothers who breastfeed their children.
 Doctors all over the world seem to again agree that Botox should eradication at this stage of motherhood.
 It’s

-In nutshell, Botox is pretty safe overall but when it comes to breastfeeding mothers and to-be-mothers, it’s important to be careful and consult the respective doctors.
+In nutshell, Botox for mothers is pretty safe overall but when it comes to breastfeeding mothers and to-be-mothers, it’s important to be careful and consult the respective doctors.